Construction Marketing: 7+ SEO Tips to Help You Get Leads

 6. Ask other local websites to link to yours

-7. Write some blog articles
+7. Write blog articles

-8. Consider making some videos
+8. Consider making videos

 I’ll explain each of these tips in the sections below.
 Most of them are a lot easier than they sound, but they can all help your business significantly.